 Friday, Aug 31st – we’re always early risers; grab some strong coffee at the Lodge coffee bar that opens super early and walk around taking some pictures and looking up at those incredible canyon walls all around us.
 Lots of mule deer grazing along the river, horses all saddled up in the corral ready for a day trip.
 The morning was sunny and warm as we headed to town after packing up and checking out of our cabin.

-We shared a delicious veggie breakfast wrap at the Gallery Café and grabbed two turkey guacamole wraps to save for lunch.
+We shared a delicious veggie breakfast wrap at the Sol Café and grabbed two turkey guacamole wraps to save for lunch.
 Another small coffee-to-go from the Mean Bean and we’re headed east out of the park.
 This drive is always breathtaking, and we stop for plenty of photos as we head toward the tunnel.